-During the second quarter of 2020, the financial markets began to recover from the significant dislocation caused by the COVID-19 outbreak and the resultant economic shutdown across the majority of the U.S. economy.
-The uncertain conditions prevailing at the end of the first quarter and the start of the second quarter caused significant spread widening, an unprecedented liquidity void, which along with other factors put significant pressure on the mortgage REIT industry.
-This pressure has largely abated as the U.S. Federal Reserve committed to a broad array of programs designed to support the financial markets, including unlimited purchases of Agency RMBS and U.S. Treasuries, as well as purchases in certain segments of the corporate credit market.
+During the third quarter of 2020, the financial markets continued their recovery from the significant dislocation caused by the COVID-19 outbreak and the resultant economic shutdown across much of the U.S. economy.
+We believe several factors have contributed to this recovery including support from the U.S. Federal Reserve, capital flows into fixed income assets and generally positive economic data.
+The Federal Reserve has expressed continued commitment to the broad array of programs it implemented in the immediate wake of the COVID-19 crisis, which are all designed to support the financial markets, including unlimited purchases of Agency RMBS and U.S. Treasuries, as well as purchases in certain segments of the corporate credit market.
 See "Recent government activity" below.
-Furthermore, the large-scale liquidity-driven selling from a broad array of fixed income investors in March has reversed as many bond funds experienced inflows during the quarter.
-The Fed has also signaled that it intends to maintain low interest rates for the foreseeable future.
+The Federal Reserve has also continued to signal that it intends to maintain low interest rates for the foreseeable future.
+Additionally, bond fund inflows throughout the quarter have provided further technical support to the credit markets.